Medically Reviewed by Sabrina Felson, MD on July 31, 2020

 When doctors find this disease early, it’s highly curable.
 It happens when abnormal cells grow in the lining of the large intestine (also called the colon) or the rectum.
 It can strike both men and women, and it has the second highest rate of cancer deaths in the U.S.

-Colorectal cancers often begin as polyps -- benign growths on the interior surface of the colon.
+They're growths on the inside of your intestines.
+Most of them are harmless, but some can turn into colorectal cancer if not removed early.
 The two most common types of intestinal polyps are adenomas and hyperplastic polyps.
-They develop when there are errors in the way cells grow and repair the lining of the colon.
-Most polyps remain benign, but some have the potential to turn cancerous.
-Removing them early prevents colorectal cancer.
+They form when there are problems with the way cells grow and repair in the lining of the colon.

 Risk Factors You Can't Control

-Age -- most patients are older than 50
+Your age -- most people with it are older than 50

 Polyps or inflammatory bowel disease

 Family history of colorectal cancer or precancerous colon polyps

 Try to avoid these things that can raise your odds of getting the disease:

 Eating a lot of red or processed meats, or those cooked at high temperatures

 Obesity (having too much fat around the waist)